What's the Difference Between Inbound and Outbound Call Centers?

 When it comes to virtual call center software, there is a big difference between outbound and inbound contact centers.
 For those new to the call centers, you probably have a variety of questions.
 We’ve interacted with customers all around the world that run call centers so we want to put our knowledge to the test in order to make your business venture easier.
 One question we get pretty frequently is, “what is the difference between inbound and outbound call centers?”
-The difference between them can sometimes be confusing so we’ve written this article to help define their function and purpose in the world of call centers.
+The difference between them can sometimes be confusing so we’ve written this article to help define their function and purpose in the world of contact centers.

 An inbound call center deals with a majority of incoming calls.
 That means that customers or potential customers are phoning you rather than the other way around.